codebyshennan/tamkeen-data/docs/1-frontend/html-css/html.md

 <img src="images/googlelogo.png" alt="Google logo!" />
 ```

+In this scenarion, the `src` of the image is a path to a folder called `images` and it looks for the file `googlelogo.png` in the said folder.

-We can wrap tags in each other to combine their functionality.
+We can also wrap tags in each other to combine their functionality.
 For example, we can make an image a link by wrapping an `img` tag with an `a` tag.

 ```html
 <a href="google.com" target="_blank">